Planning your trip to Olympic? Check out our Top 10 Tips to Plan Like A Park Ranger

 Hoh Rain Forest

-The Hoh Campground is open.
-All campsites are currently first-come, first-served (all sites are reservable for peak season and may be reserved online 6 months in advance at www.recreation.gov)
+Hoh Campground is open.
+All campsites are currently first-come, first-served (all sites are reservable for the summer peak season and may be reserved online 6 months in advance at recreation.gov.

 Quinault Rain Forest

-In the Quinault Rain Forest, the North Shore and South Shore roads loop drive is open including the July Creek Picnic Area.
-The Ranger Station on North Shore Road is staffed intermittently and portable toilets are available.
-Area trails are open.
+In the Quinault Rain Forest, the North Shore Road is open, including the July Creek Picnic Area.
+The Ranger Station on North Shore Road is closed for the season; portable toilets are available; trails are open.

 Queets Rain Forest